Skip to content

 2000 m

-The registration fee includes all the services set out in these regulations, the official race pack, buffet, showers and massages on arrival, refreshments at set distances, rescue in the event of injury, any return transport required to the Courmayeur base, ASI insurance card and cancellation insurance for reimbursement of the registration fee, as agreed with Protect Group.
+The registration fee includes all the services set out in these regulations, the official race pack, buffet, showers and massages on arrival, refreshments at set distances, rescue in the event of injury, any return transport required to the Courmayeur base, ASI insurance card and race photos.

 GTC100